Active crystallization from power functional theory

 Here $\nabla$ and $\nabla^\omega$ indicate the derivatives with respect to~$\rv$ and $\ov$, respectively, and the density profile $\rho\rot$ is position- and orientation-resolved.
 We consider steady states such that the left hand side of \eqr{EQcontinuity} vanishes and we drop the time argument $t$ from here on.
 As no explicit torques act in the system, the orientational current stems solely from the free rotational diffusion of the active spheres: $\Jv^\omega\ro=-D_{\rm rot} \nabla^\omega \rho\ro$, where $D_{\rm rot}$ indicates the rotational diffusion constant.
 For the present case of overdamped active motion, the exact force balance is given by:

-The left hand side represents the negative friction force with friction constant $\gamma$ and the velocity field is the ratio of current and density, $\vel\ro=\Jv\ro/\rho\ro$.
+The left hand side of \eqr{EQforceBalance} represents the negative friction force with friction constant $\gamma$ and the velocity field is the ratio of current and density, $\vel\ro=\Jv\ro/\rho\ro$.
 The three driving contributions on the right hand side of \eqr{EQforceBalance} are the ideal diffusive force field $\fv_\id\ro = -\kt \nabla\ln\rho\ro$, the internal force field $\fv_{\rm int}\ro$, which arises from the Weeks-Chandler-Anderson (WCA) interparticle interactions, and the swim force $\gamma s \ov$ with~$s$ indicating the speed of free swimming.
-The one-body interparticle interaction force field $\fv_\rmint\ro$ is accessible via sampling in simulations \cite{krinninger2016, krinninger2019, hermann2019pre, hermann2021molPhys} and via machine-learning, as recently demonstrated in passive flow \cite{delasheras2023perspective} and in equilibrium \cite{sammueller2023neural}.
+The one-body interparticle interaction force field $\fv_\rmint\ro$ is accessible via sampling in simulations \cite{krinninger2016, krinninger2019, hermann2019pre, hermann2021molPhys} and via machine-learning, as recently demonstrated in passive flow \cite{delasheras2023perspective} and in equilibrium \cite{sammueller2023neural, sammueller2023neuralTutorial}.
+When averaged over orientation~$\ov$ there is no net flow in the stationary states considered here, $\int d\ov\Jv(\rv,\ov)=0$.

 We split the interparticle forces according to~\cite{hermann2019prl, delasheras2020fourForces}:

 where the right hand side consists of the adiabatic force field $\fv_\ad(\rv)$, the superadiabatic flow force field $\fv_\flow\ro$ and the superadiabatic structural force field $\fv_\struc\ro$.
 Here the adiabatic force field $\fv_\ad(\rv)$ is defined as acting in an equilibrium system of passive WCA particles that do not swim.
 The WCA particles are spheres and hence there is no nontrivial dependence on $\ov$ in the adiabatic system.
 Its density distribution $\bar\rho(\rv)$ is identical to the orientation-integrated density distribution in the active system.
 In the adiabatic system $\bar\rho(\rv)$ is stabilized by an external potential.